plone/training/dexterity.rst

 Extending:

-* Dexterity has Behaviors: easily extendable.
+* Dexterity has Behaviors: easily extend-able.
 Just activate a behavior TTW and your content type is e.g. translatable (plone.app.multilingual).
 * Archetypes has archetypes.schemaextender.
 Powerful but not as flexible.

 We have only used Dexterity for the last few years.